shevek/polyglot/README.md

-Polyglot is based on the specification (but not the code) of [SableCC](http://www.sablecc.org/) by Etienne Gagnon, and aims for backwards compatibility with all SableCC grammars and applications built on the generated code.
+Polyglot is based on the specification (but not the code) of [SableCC](http://www.sablecc.org/) by Etienne Gagnon, and aims for limited backwards compatibility with all SableCC grammars and applications built on the generated code.